Get to know us!

 Nick started his career working in the areas of in-patient general medicine, palliative care, and outpatient stroke rehabilitation.
 However, Nick soon branched out into other areas of interest and spent several years working as a case-manager and medical-legal assessment provider within British Columba.
 During this time, Nick became a Certified Work/Functional Capacity Evaluator through both Matheson and Metrics certification programs.

-From there, Nick moved to London, England, where he worked in a Wheelchair Service to provide postural assessments for adults and children experiencing various health conditions and postural complexities.
-Nick also worked in a community setting to assist adults with complex disability needs to maximize functional independence in activities of daily living within their homes.
-This included the prescription of specialist disability equipment, minor home adaptations, and making recommendations for major adaptations to the service users’ home.
+Nick then moved to London, England, where he worked in a Wheelchair Service to provide postural assessments for adults and children experiencing postural complexities.
+Nick also worked in the community setting to assist adults with complex disability needs to maximize functional independence in activities of daily living within their homes.
+This included the prescription of specialist disability equipment, as well as minor and major home adaptations to the person's home.

 Nick assists clients with in-home assessments to determine needs for equipment and/or adaptations, seating and postural management (including wheelchairs and static seating), and functional rehabilitation.
 Nick completes ergonomic assessments and provides complex case management services for return-to-work planning.